bgmseo/MotGen/README.md

 download source code files and trained models.

 # Inputs
-* "" are the example bacteria live cell imaging saved in as series of tif files
+* "" are the example bacteria live cell imaging saved in a series of tif files
-*
+* ".m" complementary Matalab codes that track moving bacteria with a summary of extracted 15 motility feature statistics.

 # Generative Model
+* Run ".ipynb" to generate bacterial motility statistics
+* Run ".ipynb" to predict environments (pH, Temperature) for desired motility setting

 # Contact
 If you have any questions or problems, please contact to bgm.seo AT snu.ac.kr